 - zero Reconstructive Surgeons – ReSurge Africa are currently supporting the post-graduate training of Sierra Leone’s first two Reconstructive Surgeons, Dr Eric Wongo and Dr Abdulai Jalloh

-- In addition to broad training for the nursing cohort at Holy spirit Hospital, ReSurge Africa is currently putting four nurses through the further three -year nursing degree which will qualify them as sought after state registered nurses.
+- In addition to broad training for the nursing cohort at Holy spirit Hospital, ReSurge Africa has put four nurses through the further three -year nursing degree which has qualified them as sought after state registered nurses.
 These nurses will form the backbone of care in the reconstructive surgery unit and are being supported through specialist theatre and burns placements in Ghana.
 Four more nurses are being identified for SRN training and will take up places toward the end of 2018.

 - Physiotherapy is vital to the effective training of a physiotherapist.
 Further essential skills in pharmacy and community health will be augmented when ReSurge supported trainees qualify in 2019.

 In the wake of the 2014/15 Ebola crisis and in Partnership with BSSH (British Society for Surgeons of the Hand), surgical training visits to the Holy Spirit Hospital in Makeni have resumed.
 Work is being carried out to rebuild the Physiotherapy department at the Holy Spirit Hospital after a catastrophic electrical fire in 2016 destroyed both the pathology lab and the physiotherapy unit.